Stepping Stones FAQ

 The food at Camp Mi-A-Kon-Da is great!
 We choose a kid-friendly menu for the weekend that includes options such as macaroni and cheese, chicken fingers with rice and veggies, and pizza.
 We always have a fully-stocked fruit bowl available in the Lodge, and we make sure to have LOTS of snacks.
 Camp can be hungry work!

 Yes, you can certainly bunk with a friend.
-Be sure to fill out the Camper Information Form with your friend request and we will do our best to make sure you and your buddy are tent-mates.
+Be sure to fill out the Camper Information Form with your friend request and we will do our best to make sure you and your buddy are cabin-mates.

 No, Stepping Stones weekend happens before the camp opens for regular sessions.
 In addition to the Stepping Stones campers, there will be staff members, both the Director and Assistant Director, 2-3 kitchen staff members and our maintenance support staff on the island.